nodejs/admin/Moderation-Policy.md

 *Nomination*

 Moderation team members are Collaborators who self-nominate or are nominated by the TSC.
-Team members must be approved by the TSC voting members with annual recertification.
+Team members must be approved by the TSC with annual recertification.
 If there are no objections after seven days, the nomination is automatically accepted.
 If there are objections to a specific nomination, then TSC vote in favor of the nomination is required.